Code4GovTech/cheatsheets/README.md

 Are you a beginner eager to contribute to C4GT open community projects but need clarification on the relevant tech skills?
 Or a pro looking for a quick refresher before diving into full coding mode?
 C4GT has got you covered.

-We’ve compiled guide sheets on the top 9 tech stacks used in the C4GT Community.
+We’ve compiled cheat sheets on the top 9 tech stacks used in the C4GT Community.

-## 🚀 Why Use These Guide Sheets?
+## 🚀 Why Use These Cheat Sheets?

 ### Quick Reference 📌
 Save time by having all essential information at your fingertips.